76th Siege Battery, Royal Garrison Artillery: Mobilisation

 On 3 November 1915 the half battery from Harwich travelled to Roffey Camp, Horsham, to join the other personnel from Clarence Barracks, Portsmouth, under the command of Maj W.H.
 Brent Clark.
 Clark had been the Regular Army adjutant of the Essex & Suffolk before the war and had applied to transfer to the battery from command of 67th Siege Bty.
 In December the battery moved to Lydd Camp where the men were introduced to modern heavy guns, but did gun drill on 9.45-inch Skoda howitzers from the Second Boer War and their actual field firing with 8-inch rifled muzzle-loading howitzers dating from 1879.
 The other units under training at Lydd at this time included 67th and 69th Siege Btys and five South African Heavy Artillery batteries (71st, 72nd, 73rd, 74th, 75th).
-On 15 March 1916 the battery left Lydd for Bristol, where it mobilised with its equipment (four 9.2-inch howitzers towed by Holt caterpillar tractors) and was joined by its Ammunition Column, Motor Transport (MT), 653 Company, Army Service Corps, which had formed on 3 March 1916.Anon, Seventy-First Siege Battery, p.
-11.
+On 15 March 1916 the battery left Lydd for Bristol, where it mobilised with its equipment (four 9.2-inch howitzers towed by Holt caterpillar tractors) and was joined by its Ammunition Column, Motor Transport (MT), 653 Company, Army Service Corps, which had formed on 3 March 1916.